ElaTheDeveloper/TomBot-Sharp/README.md

-# TomBot-Sharp
+# NerdBot-Sharp
-C# Version of TomBot
+C# Version of NerdBot

-TomBot Sharp is a Discord Bot.
+NerdBot Sharp is a Discord Bot.

-## Running TomBot
+## Running NerdBot

 1. Have the dotnetcore runtime setup.
 2. Download the release
 3. Create a .env file (see below)
-4. run `dotnet TomBot-Sharp.dll`
+4. run `dotnet NerdBot-Sharp.dll`

 ### The `.env` File